OlegDzhuraev/Core/README.md

 ### DelayedDestruction
 Allows to destroy GameObject with attached component with time delay.

+### MainCamera
+Most of projects use only one camera, which can be received by calling Camera.main.
+But in old Unity versions it is not cached and can cause performance issues.
+This utility helps to solve this problem by caching a Main Camera.

 ## Interfaces
 Includes inferfaces for some gamedev-specific things.
 Still do not sure that it is best realisation for this.